xmartlabs/xmartlabs.github.io/_posts/2015-09-29-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 author: Martin Barreto
 categories: Eureka,Forms
 author_id: mtnBarreto
+description: We are incredibly excited to announce Eureka!, our first Swift open source project designed to easily build dynamic table-view forms.

 ---

 We are incredibly excited to announce [Eureka!], our first Swift open source project designed to easily build dynamic table-view forms.